Pranav-here/AI-CS-Internship-and-New-Grad-Jobs/README.md

 - Access saved jobs via the "Saved" button in the header
 - Export saved jobs to CSV

+### AI Resume Builder
+1. Click the **AI Resume Builder** button in the top navigation.
+2. Paste the target job posting plus your expanded/master resume.
+3. (Optional) Provide the target role and seniority hints.
+4. Click **Generate Tailored Resume** to let Anthropic draft it and OpenAI proofread it.
+5. Download the generated Word `.docx` file or copy from the on-page preview for final tweaks.

 ## API Routes

 - `POST /api/search-jobs`: Search for jobs using filters
 - `POST /api/send-email-digest`: Send email digest to user
+- `POST /api/ai-resume`: Generate a tailored resume with Anthropic + OpenAI and return a downloadable docx

 ## Contributing